-Exclusive use tracks are those designated as open for only one type of use, such as a specialist downhill or jump/free-ride track.
+Exclusive use tracks are those designated as open for only one-type of use, such as a specialist downhill or jump/free-ride track.
 Other users may be excluded from such areas in alignment with the public safety, environment impact and user group conflict criteria outlined above.

-5.5 Walking, running and mountain biking/cycling
+5.6 Walking, running and mountain biking/cycling

 Tracks are open to walkers, runners and mountain bikers/cyclists unless declared closed for a specific purpose in accordance with this policy.
 The Council intends that use of the majority of tracks is shared between bikers, walkers and runners.
 In particular, easy mountain bike tracks and connector tracks are well suited as shared-use tracks.
+In the case of shared tracks priority is given to walkers in the open space network and cyclists must give way to ensure safe passage of other users, unless an area or track(s) is specifically designated otherwise.
 Opportunities to increase the number of these tracks may be investigated as new initiatives through the draft annual plan process.

-5.5.1 Information and education
+5.6.1 Information and education

 Information for track users is available on the Council's website.
-Council officers will update this information, which includes maps of open tracks, limited mobility tracks, dog exercise areas, information about tracks closed to mountain bikers/cyclists and a Mountain Biker's Code.
+Council officers will update this information, which includes maps of open tracks, limited mobility tracks, dog walkers and dog exercise areas (as discussed below) and information about tracks closed to mountain bikers/cyclists and a Mountain Biker's Code4.
 The Mountain Biker's Code outlines expectations about mountain biker/cyclist behaviour towards walkers and other users.
 This voluntary code states that mountain bikers should respect others and give way to people on foot unless it is a priority or exclusive use area for mountain bikers.
-The code can be found at www.doc.govt.nz/mountain-bikers-code.
+The code can be found at www.doc.govt.nz/mountain-bikerscode.
+Notwithstanding the Mountain Biker's Code, as mentioned in 5.6 above, on all shared tracks priority is given to walkers, and cyclists must give way, unless specifically designated otherwise.

-Shared use tracks provide optimal accessibility for open space network users.
+Shared use tracks provide optimal accessibility for open-space network users.
 They also encourage users to develop an understanding and respect for other user group needs and rights.
 Track design and signage improvements will be made where possible to reduce the incidence of user conflict.

-Walking and running are recreational activities that are accessible to almost everyone.
-Opportunities are being sought wherever possible within the open space network for tracks that can also be used by older persons, people with limited mobility, push chairs and wheelchair users.
+Walking, dog walking and running are recreational activities that are accessible to almost everyone.
+Opportunities are being sought wherever possible within the open space network for tracks that can also be used by older persons, people with limited mobility, pushchairs and wheelchair users.